goanpeca/ATE.org/src/ATE/org/actions_on/flow/HTOL/README.md

 ---

-# Please use .ui files as base of a wiward, doing this by hand is too time-consuming !!!
+# Please use .ui files as base of a wizard, doing this by hand is too time-consuming !!!